Vonng/pigsty/docs/PARAM.md

 name: `pg_reload`, type: `bool`, level: `A`

-reload postgres after hba changes
+reload postgres after hba changes, default value is `true`

-default value is `true`
+This is useful when you want to check before applying HBA changes, set it to `false` to disable reload.